 First, let us begin with identifying what the five college saving plan options are:

 - A state Prepaid 529 plan allows you to lock in a tuition rate at in-state public universities.
 You buy units or credits at participating universities for future tuition and mandatory fees.
 Each specific state operates its own program and invests these funds to exceed the pace of rising tuition and cover future tuition costs.

 - Conventional 529

 - It is a lot like a Roth IRA but designed for education expenses at any level, including K-12.
-Contributions are made on an after-tax basis and grow tax-deferred and are tax-free when used for qualifying educational expenses.
+Contributions are made on an after-tax basis and grow tax-deferred and tax-free when used to qualify educational expenses.
 Plans are set up at the state level, but you don’t have to be a resident of a state to enroll in its plan.
 However, most plans offer state residents a state income tax credit.